International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.4.1 POST

-The provider connector can POST a [ContractAgreementMessage](./message/contract-agreement-message.json) to the `negotiations/:consumerPid/agreement` callback to create an agreement.
+The provider connector can POST a [ContractAgreementMessage](./message/contract-agreement-message.json) to the `negotiations/:consumerPid/agreement` callback to create an [Agreement](../model/terminology.md#agreement).
 If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```